 muthi reed (they/them) | New Orleans, LA | firstname.lastname@example.org

-muthi reed works with archives, digital media, story and design to generate fresh language and ways of seeing.
+muthi reed they them he lux works with archives, digital media, story and design to generate fresh language and ways of seeing.
 They borrow from aesthetics of Black, Native and Queer life, the internet, interior studies, Ecology, migration form pattern and possibility.

-Creative life partnerships include their work with Angela Davis Johnson in Hollerin Space and [TKE] the kinfolk effect with Sage Crump.
+Creative partnerships include their life and work with Angela Davis Johnson, Hollerin Space and with Sage Crump, [TKE] the kinfolk effect.
 Hollerin Space was selected as one of the cohort members for Alternate ROOTS 2020 program Partners for Change.
 TKE led ROOTS deep dive class COMMONS immersive leading up to and during the 2019 annual meeting.
-In 2019 muthi reed was awarded a fellowship with Black Spatial Relics, an ongoing project led by Arielle Julia Brown.
-They were a cohort member of the Intercultural Leadership Institute year 2 fellowship.
+In 2019 muthi reed was awarded a fellowship with Black Spatial Relics, an ongoing project led by Arielle Julia Brown. muthi spent a residency season in sound design and production development with the team at Junebug Productions for Gomela/to return: Movement of Our Mother Tongue (2018) led by Stephanie McKee. muthi served as a cohort member of the Intercultural Leadership Institute year 2 fellowship.
 They were an artist-in-residence with Clear Creek Creative (2017) led by Carrie Brunk, Bob Martin and Nicole Garneau, and Cucalorus (2017) led by Dan Brawley.
 In 2016, Hollerin Space participated in the Mississippi Museum of Art C3 program led by daniel johnson.
-Hollerin Space conducted a mini residency in 2015 with Gwylene Gallimard and Jean-Marie Mauclet in Charleston, SC.
-Muthi participated as a collaborating artist in New Orleans with Ecohybridity led by Kai Lumumba Barrow in 2015.
+Hollerin Space conducted a mini residency in 2015 with Gwylene Gallimard and Jean-Marie Mauclet in Charleston, SC. muthi participated as a collaborating artist in New Orleans with Ecohybridity and Black feminist patrons of Black feminist possibilities led by Kai Lumumba Barrow in 2015.
 They joined the Alternate ROOTS community in 2015 as a Joan Mitchell Visual Arts fellow.

 Michael Murray (he/him) | Columbia, SC | email@example.com